 The electronic signature makes it possible to follow the progress of files in real-time.
 Thanks to a digital certificate, it's possible to trace each modification or action performed on the original document.

 The tracking tool integrated with most electronic signature solutions can also trace the progress of signatures and send an automatic reminder to recipients who haven't signed the document.
-This tool informs everyone involved where each document is in the signature loop.
+This tool informs everyone involved where each document is within the signature loop.

 4 - Secure access and identity of the signatory